Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 The checkpoints are several hundred megabytes in size, so they are distributed separately from the Git repository.

-Once a checkpoint has been downloaded, I can pass it to the analysis or visualization commands using:
+Once a checkpoint has been downloaded, it can be passed to the analysis or visualization commands using:

 ```text
 --checkpoint path/to/checkpoint.pt